dhryniuk/t-VMPOMC/README.md

    - A MPI library
    - Required Julia packages (as specified in `Project.toml`)
 4. **Installation:**
+   Simply clone the repository above after making sure you installed the above prerequisites.

 6. **Example simulation:**
    To run an example simulation for a spin chain with drive, long-ranged competing Ising interactions and incoherent decay, execute: